Wintrust Financial: Marketing

-Wintrust is the official banking partner of the Chicago Cubs.
-Part of its marketing includes the giant sign atop the JumboTron at Wrigley Field; the "W" in "Wintrust" flashes after every Cubs win.
+Wintrust is the official banking partner of the Chicago Cubs, which features sponsorship of the left-field Daktronics ProStar video board at Wrigley Field; the "W" in "Wintrust" flashes after every Cubs win, and is lit after wins, as part of the traditional win flag.

-Wintrust has also partnered with the Chicago White Sox for the naming rights to club seats at Guaranteed Rate Field.
+Wintrust has also partnered with the Chicago White Sox for the naming rights to club seats at Rate Field.